 English Name: Radix Saposhnikoviae divaricatae

 Other Names: Guan Fang Feng, Dong Fang Feng

 Origin: Mainly in the northeast of China

 Benefits of Fang Feng:

 Fang Feng is widely used in Chinese herbal formulas.
 1) Fang Feng Tong Sheng San is formulated for obstruction of wind-heat and internal-external sthenia.
 Its ingredient herbs include Fang Feng, Jing Jie, Lian Qiao, Ma Huang, Bo He, Chuan Xiong and more.
 2) Jiu Wei Qiang Huo Tang is designed for exogenous cold and dampness pathogens.
 Its ingredient herbs include Fang Feng, Qiang Huo, Cang Zhu, Xi Xin, Bai Zhi and more.
-3) Xiao Feng San is used for rubella and eczema.
+3) Xiao Feng San is used for eczema.
 Its ingredient herbs include Fang Feng, Dang Gui, Shu Di Huang, Zhi Mu, Ku Shen and more.